n8thangreen/EvidSynthTB/README.md

 L_{\pi} = \mbox{Bin}(x \mid \mu, \sigma^2)
 $$

-- Independent model
+#### Independent model

-Disjoint models fit separately so that two probability of latent infection probabilities are inferred $\pi$ and $\pi_0$.
+This assumes disjoint models which are fit separately so that two probability of latent infection probabilities are inferred $\pi$ and
+$\pi_0$.
+There is no connection between modules and so no flow of information.

 $$
 L_0 = \left[ (1 - \pi_0) f_u(t_i) \right]^{d_i} \left[ \pi_0 + (1 - \pi_0) S_u(t_i) \right]^{1-d_i}